 Skills4Good’s mission is to help companies win the war for talent by matching talent with purpose.
 In this Spotlight Interview series, we direct a spotlight on selected employees of our corporate partners that we’ve matched with nonprofits across the country.
 As recognized leaders of their companies, these employees generously give their time, talent and treasure as nonprofit board directors to create significant impacts in the communities in which they live and work.

 Vice President, Enbridge

 Enbridge is a Skills4Good Client.
 It is a North American leader in delivering energy.
-It’s been recognized as one of Canada’s Top 100 Employers every year for the past 15 years.
+It’s been consistently recognized as one of Canada’s Top 100 Employers.

 Skills4Good matched Laszlo with the board of Immigrant Services Calgary (ISC), a nonprofit that facilitates the integration of immigrants and refugees into Canadian society.
 Its vision is to help immigrants and refugees achieve successful economic, social and cultural integration and become valued contributors to Canadian society.